Oracle Active Data Guard is licensed as follows:

 What is the cost of licensing Oracle Active Data Guard?
 The cost is $11,500 per processor or $230 per Named User Plus (NUP).
 Licensing is required for both the primary and standby environments.

 How do I decide between processor licensing and NUP licensing?
-Processor licensing is ideal for environments with many users or where it is impractical to count them all.
-NUP licensing can be more cost-effective if you have limited users.
+Processor licensing is ideal for environments with a large number of users or where it is impractical to manually count them all.
+NUP licensing can be more cost-effective if you have a limited number of users.

 Is Active Data Guard included with Oracle Database Enterprise Edition?
 No, It is an optional add-on that requires a separate license from the Oracle Database Enterprise Edition license.